-Transformative and measurable commitments are at the heart of the ambitions of the Action Coalitions, driving accountability and impact.
-These commitments involve financial support for results on gender equality; advocacy to mobilize transformative change; policy changes that advance gender equality and women's empowerment, particularly by governments and the private sector; and scalable programming to deliver services, research and other actions to accelerate progress.
-To date, the Action Coalitions have propelled over 2,500 commitments across 126 countries.
-The WPS-HA Compact, with 180 signatories and 1,000 commitments, is working to redesign peace, security and humanitarian processes so they systematically and meaningfully include women and girls.
-Through concrete and targeted actions, the WPS-HA Compact strives to accelerate implementation of existing global frameworks such as United Nations Security Council Resolutio 1325 on women, peace and security and the Sendai Framework for Disaster Risk Reduction, among others.
+Transformative and measurable commitments are such as United Nations Security Council Resoluat the heart of the ambitions of the Action Coalitio 1325 on women, peace and security and the Sendai Framework for Disaster Risk Reduction, tions, driving accountability and impact.
+These commitments involve financial support for results among others. on gender equality; advocacy to mobilize trans-The collective aim of the diverse and dedicated formative change; policy changes that advance members of the Action Coalitions and WPS-HA gender equality and women's empowerment, Compact is to deliver irreversible and quantifiaparticularly by governments and the private sector; and scalable programming to deliver servicble results for women and girls.
+At the end of es, research and other actions to accelerate proyear one, as part of the Generation Equality Acgress.
+To date, the Action Coalitions have countability Framework, the inaugural Commitpropelled over 2,500 commitments across 126 ments Reporting Survey sought to better undercountries.
+The WPS-HA Compact, with 180 signastand the nature of commitments under the tories and 1,000 commitments, is working to re-Action Coalitions and assess the degree of imdesign peace, security and humanitarian processplementation.
+Survey findings are the foundation es so they systematically and meaningfully include of this report.
+A similar accountability exercise, women and girls.
+Through concrete and targeted focused on learning and monitoring progress, is actions, the WPS-HA Compact strives to accelerplanned next year for the WPS-HA Compact comate implementation of existing global frameworks mitments (see page 36).